haskell/cabal/doc/nix-local-build.rst

 1. A **local package** is one that is listed explicitly in the ``packages``, ``optional-packages`` or ``extra-packages`` fields of a project.
-They refer to packages, whose source code usually lives directly in a folder in your project, with the exception of those in :cfg-field:`extra-packages`, which instead reside on Hackage, but are treated as being local anyway.
+Packages in the former two fields will usually have their source code stored in a folder in your project, while ``extra-packages`` lists packages residing on Hackage that are treated as being local anyway.

 Local packages, as well as the external packages (below) which depend on them, are built **inplace**, meaning that they are always built